 Now, two more things to be careful about.

-Don’t change this, especially if your page is already ranking in the search engines.
+You do have the opportunity to change the slug of your permalink, not the actual permalink.
+But don’t change the slug, especially if your page is already ranking in the search engines.
 Not even with a redirect.

 And if you are using Yoast SEO, again, I highly recommend not changing any of your meta data down there.
 Now I have done some minor tweaks but if at all possible, I figure part of my high ranking is due to the content here, as is, and it’s better left untouched in most cases.